BobbyDXL/RecExtension-Updated/README.md

    - Follow the same steps as initial installation
    - Chrome will update the existing installation

+#### Firefox
+1. For temporary installations:
+   - Return to `about:debugging`
+   - Find RecFix in the list
+   - Click "Reload" to update the extension
+2. For new versions:
+   - Remove the existing temporary add-on
+   - Follow the installation steps again with the new version

 ### Troubleshooting Installation
+#### Chrome
 - If the extension doesn't load, check for error messages in:
   - The extensions page (`chrome://extensions/`)
   - Chrome's Developer Tools console (F12)
 - Ensure all required files are present in the directory
 - Try disabling and re-enabling Developer mode
 - Restart Chrome if issues persist

+#### Firefox
+- If the extension doesn't load, check for error messages in:
+  - The Browser Console (Ctrl+Shift+J or Cmd+Shift+J)
+  - The about:debugging page
+- Ensure you're loading the Firefox-specific version from the `Firefox Extension` directory
+- Check that all permissions are granted
+- Try restarting Firefox if issues persist

 ### Required Setup
 1. Get a YouTube Data API key: